VladimirMakeev/D2ModdingToolset/README.md

   - "drainOverflowHeal=\[-(2^31 - 1) : (2^31 - 1)\]" changes percentage of L\_DRAIN\_OVERFLOW attacks damage used as heal;
   - "doppelgangerRespectsEnemyImmunity=(true/false)" sets whether doppelganger attack checks for enemy ward/immunity to the attack class and source;
   - "doppelgangerRespectsAllyImmunity=(true/false)" sets whether doppelganger attack checks for ally ward/immunity to the attack class and source;
-  - "leveledDoppelgangerAttack=(true/false)" changes doppelganger attacks to copy units using with respect to their level using 'doppelganger.lua' script;
+  - "leveledDoppelgangerAttack=(true/false)" changes doppelganger attacks to copy units using with respect to their level using 'Scripts\\doppelganger.lua' script;
-  - "leveledTransformSelfAttack=(true/false)" changes transform self attacks to compute transformed unit level using 'transformSelf.lua' script;
+  - "leveledTransformSelfAttack=(true/false)" changes transform self attacks to compute transformed unit level using 'Scripts\\transformSelf.lua' script;
-  - "leveledSummonAttack=(true/false)" changes summon attacks to compute summoned units levels using 'summon.lua' script;
+  - "leveledSummonAttack=(true/false)" changes summon attacks to compute summoned units levels using 'Scripts\\summon.lua' script;
   - "unrestrictedBestowWards=(true/false)" fixes bestow wards attack bugs and restrictions, see more details under Features section;
   - "disableAllowedRoundMax=\[1 : (2^31 - 1)\]" sets a number of battle round after which paralyze and petrify attacks will constantly miss;
   - "missChanceSingleRoll=(true/false)" if true, switches attacks miss check to a single random value roll instead of check against arithmetic mean of two random numbers;